jomit/Getting-and-Cleaning-Data-/README.md

 `UCI HAR Dataset` folder:
 -----------------

-Contains all the raw data used for analysis.
+Contains the raw dataset used for analysis.

 `CodeBook.md` file:
 -----------------

-Describes the variables, the data, and all the transformations that were performed to create the tidy data.
+Describes the variables, the data, and all the transformations that were performed to create the tidy dataset.

 `run_analysis.R` file:
 -----------------

-The R script that performs analysis on the raw data and generates a tidy data set with averages of specific variables.
+The R script that performs analysis on the raw dataset and generates a tidy dataset.

 How the `run_analysis.R` script works
 -----------------